SantiMunin/rust-grammar/README.md

 code for Rust 1.0 (currently in alpha).
 The purpose is to create a testable LALR grammar specification for rust issue #2234.
-It contains a lexer specification for flex and a grammar specification for [GNU Bison](https://www.gnu.org/software/bison/), and together they work together to create a parser for Rust code.
+It contains a lexer specification for flex and a grammar specification for [GNU Bison](https://www.gnu.org/software/bison/), and they work together to create a parser for Rust code.
 The parser should be able to accept all programs accepted by `rustc -Z parse-only`.

 ## Lexer